katalyst/ornament/CONTRIBUTING.md

     ../../lib/generators/ornament/templates/vendor/assets

-This means you can modify the files in the gem and see the changes in the app without re-running the generator.
+This means you can modify the files in the generator template and see the changes in the test app without re-running the generator.

-However, you'll need to re-run the generator if you make changes to either of these files:
+However, you'll need to re-run the generator if you make changes to this file:

-    lib/generators/ornament/templates/app/assets/application.css.scss.erb
     lib/generators/ornament/templates/app/assets/ornament/_defaults.css.scss

-When you run the generator, use this command to ensure you only regenerate the application CSS and settings files:
+When you run the generator, use this command to ensure you only regenerate the settings files:

     rails g ornament --development -f